vanessa-porter/Porter-ONT-HPV-FigureScripts2023/README.md

 # Script Directory <br />

 ### **All Figures** <br />
 Please download the `figures/AllFigsMaster.html` document to see the most recent run through of all figures.
-Associated scripts can also be found in the `figures/AllFigsMaster.Rmd` R markdown.
-Below are figure-specific scripts but the might be more outdated than the R markdown document.
+Associated scripts for processing can also be found in the `figures/AllFigsMaster.Rmd` R markdown but are not shown in the HTML to reduce the size.
+Below are figure-specific scripts but the most up-to-date versions can be found in the R markdown document.

 ### **Figure 1** <br />
 | Panel           | Script                                    |